idaviktoria/CIBUS/README.md

 * If you get an error when running a command, try adding the `-f` flag (f stands for force) to execute the command despite the error

 # Setting up this project on your computer
-* Open the terminal and navigate to the folder you want your local version of the project in and rum the following commands
+* Open the terminal and navigate to the folder you want your local version of the project in and run the following commands
 * `git clone https://github.com/sigrikd/CIBUS.git`
 * `npm install`
 * `npm start`